 A simple way for musicians to stay in sync while they jam; choose a room, alter the chord progressions, and press play.
 Built with Firebase and AngularJS in collaboration with my brother Greg.
 Jam here.

 This is an ecosystem simulator I build in Processing as a fun art experiment.
 Click on the screen to add more blue guys.
-Play with it here (not in Chrome).
+Play with it here.
+Updated to p5.js in 2014.

 In collaboration with Katie Johnson - this incredible new startup is a product of HypeUp Weekend.
 Check it out here.